prentang/flight-pathfinder/QUICKSTART.md

 python visualize.py SFO BOS
 ```

-Opens an interactive map in your browser showing the optimal path.
+Opens an interactive map in your browser.

 ---